Esau’s story is a vivid example of despise in the Bible, which warns us about the consequences of devaluing our blessings.

 Mine was Pepperidge Farm’s coconut cake!
 It was my binge food of choice.

-Say this statement out loud, “Thank you Lord for my health.
+Regarding health, say this statement out loud, “Thank you Lord for my health.
 My health is worthy of my notice and consideration.”
+After all, what we despise, we tend to lose.
+However, we tend to keep what we value.

-I pray that you too will regain and hold on to your health birthright so that you can inspire others to do the same.
+I pray that you too will hold on to your health birthright so that you can inspire others to do the same.
 You can do this through transforming “despise” into “worthy.”

-Here are 2 ways you can turn around “What you despise.”
+Here are 2 ways you can transform despise into worthy.

 Let’s look at two parts of this statement: